nat3Github/zig-lib-sqlite3/readme.md

 zig build

-# -> makes a zig module which can be included as follows:
+# -> also available as zig module:

 ### usually you add this package to the package manager (url = the ref of this repo that you want to use!):